How to Install TeamViewer for Remote Access on Ubuntu 24.04

 Installing TeamViewer in Ubuntu

-Before getting started, it’s recommended to update your system packages.
-This will ensure that you start off on a clean slate.
+Before getting started, it’s recommended to update your system packages, which will ensure that you start on a clean slate.
 So open your terminal and issue the command below.

 Upon successfully downloading the file, you can verify its existence using the ls command as shown.